OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-a-subtle-hover-effect/README.md

 # 🐞 CSS Challenge: Responsive Navigation Bar with a Subtle Hover Effect

-This challenge focuses on creating a responsive navigation bar using CSS (specifically CSS3) that features a subtle hover effect on the navigation links.
-We'll achieve responsiveness using media queries and the hover effect using transitions.
-No JavaScript is required.
+This challenge focuses on creating a responsive navigation bar using CSS (specifically CSS3).
+The navigation bar should adapt smoothly to different screen sizes and include a subtle hover effect on menu items.
+We'll achieve responsiveness using media queries and the hover effect with CSS transitions.
+This example doesn't use a CSS framework like Tailwind CSS, opting instead for a vanilla CSS approach to illustrate fundamental concepts.

-**Description of the Styling:**
+## Styling Description

-The navigation bar will be a simple horizontal bar at the top of the page.
-On larger screens (above 768px), the navigation links will be displayed inline.
-On smaller screens, the navigation links will stack vertically, revealing themselves via a hamburger menu.
-The hover effect will subtly change the background color of the links on hover.
+The navigation bar will be positioned at the top of the page.
+It will contain a logo on the left and a list of menu items on the right.
+On larger screens, the menu items will be displayed inline.
+On smaller screens, the menu items will be hidden by default and revealed via a hamburger menu icon.
+The hover effect will subtly change the background color of the menu items on mouseover.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>